spyboy-productions/r4ven/README.md

 📍 _Track info data will be sent to your discord webhook channel._

+- why discord webhook?
+It’s convenient you will automatically receive notification when someone click on link.

 #### ⭓ To chnage website template

 - open file `index.html` on line 12 replace the `src` in iframe.
 (Note: not every website support iframe)